gbdev/pandocs/content/CGB_Registers.md

 ### FF76 - Undocumented (00h) - (Read Only)

-PCM amplitude, channel 1 and 2
+PCM amplitude, channels 1 and 2.

 ### FF77 - Undocumented (00h) - (Read Only)

-PCM amplitude, channel 3 and 4.
+PCM amplitude, channels 3 and 4.

 These are undocumented CGB Registers.
 The numbers in brackets () indicate the initial values.
 Purpose of these registers is unknown (if